 To maximize your savings, use most of your electricity while generating it

 While you currently pay approximately $0.3-kilowatt hour for electricity at a standard price-cap rate, you will be paid much less for the energy you store and export to the grid.
 So, try to shift most of your electricity use when you’re generating it during the day because unless you have a solar battery, you won’t be able to store it for later use.
 But you can always buy a solar battery and inverter to store and use the electricity you produce during the day.
 At Pas Solar, you can get the Solar inverter price in Dubai available on the market.

 While it means you’ll be exporting less and getting paid less, you’ll be much better off overall since you won’t be paying as much for expensive energy.

 If you are likely to move house in the next decade, it may not be worth it

 As it typically takes about 15 years for a solar energy system to return its installation costs, if you’re considering a move, solar panels probably aren’t worth it.
-You’ll also need to buy DC cables again from a solar dc cable wholesaler which is an unnecessary hassle.
+You’ll also need to buy DC cables again from a solar panel cables for sale in Dubai which is an unnecessary hassle.